alias454/ansible-splunk-playbook/README.md

     - Universal Forwarder
       - **roles/splunk-universal-forwarder/files/splunkforwarder-7.x.x-2e75b3406c5b-linux-2.6-amd64.deb**
     - Splunk_TA_nix add-on
+      - **roles/splunk-base/files/apps/splunk-add-on-for-unix-and-linux_xxx.tgz**
-      - **roles/splunk-deployment-server/files/deployment-apps/splunk-add-on-for-unix-and-linux_xxx.tgz**
+      - **roles/splunk-deployment-server/files/packages/splunk-add-on-for-unix-and-linux_xxx.tgz**
-    - Grab any additional Splunk add-ons that may be in use and store them in the appropriate place
+    - Grab any additional Splunk add-ons/app packages that may be in use and store them in the appropriate place
-      - **roles/splunk-deployment-server/files/deployment-apps/**
+      - **roles/splunk-deployment-server/files/packages/**
   - Setup specific configurations in the secrets folder
     - Create the secrets file at **group_vars/secrets/secrets.yml** from the example secrets.example
     - Create the Splunk license file at **group_vars/secrets/Splunk.License.lic** using your Splunk license information
+    - Update the custom_packages file at **group_vars/custom_files/custom_packages.yml** with additional add-ons/apps info

 Run this in a test environment first **do not run in production without testing**

+Note: Make sure to copy the **splunk-add-on-for-unix-and-linux_xxx.tgz** to both locations listed above

 ## Run the playbook like this:
   >ansible-playbook /path/to/splunk-staging.yml -u username --become --ask-become-pass (--check)